-Conducting an online pentest will help you minimize the risk posed by cybercriminals who exploit vulnerabilities to gain control over your web apps and APIs.
+Conducting an online pentest will help you minimize the risk posed by cybercriminals who exploit vulnerabilities to gain control over your web applications and APIs.

-It's a good thing that you're looking into online pentesting tools because more than half of your peers are already conducting these assessments in-house:
+It turns out that more than half of your peers are already conducting these assessments in-house:

-Online/web pentest tools are also commonly referred to as automated penetration testing tools or web app vulnerability scanning tools and they simulate automated attacks on your web app and APIs, without requiring you to install any software on your network or workstations!
+Online or web pentest tools are also called automated penetration testing tools or web app vulnerability scanning tools and they simulate automated attacks on your web app and APIs, without requiring you to install any software on your network or workstations!

-I'm going to reveal to you a specific automated penetration testing tool that not only helps you discover vulnerabilities, but it's one that is actually built to be used by your software development team without the need for help from external security teams.
+I'm going to reveal to you a specific automated penetration testing tool that not only helps you discover security issues, but it's one that is actually built to be used by your software development team without any help from expensive security consultants.

-This online pentesting tool actually helps your devs become more than they are.
+This Cyber Chief online pentesting tool actually helps your devs become more than they are.

-Online penetration testing is an automated hacker-style attack aimed at identifying the existing vulnerabilities in a SaaS system and gauging your web application's security controls.
+Online penetration testing is an automated hacker-style attack aimed at identifying vulnerabilities in your web application, its operating system and underlying infrastructure.

 Online pentesting tools perform what is commonly referred to as a vulnerability assessment on your web application and APIs.